Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 };
 ```

-The fact is that every second, it will print `App` and `Text` together.
+The fact is that it will print `App` and `Text` together every second.

 React components are just functions.
 If you have experience with typescript in React project,
 you might meet a useful type: `React.FC`, which is just an acronym for `FunctionComponent`.